 Recreational Diving Application

-License to carry out the any or all of the following scuba diving services offered by a recreational diving service provider:
+Licence to carry out any or all of the following scuba diving services offered by a recreational diving service provider

-(b) organised and guided diving for certified divers;
+- organised and guided diving for certified divers

-An application can be filed online by following the link:
+An application can be filed online on this link.

 Applicable Laws (Rights and Obligations)